-- Average risk: Children older than 3 years with tumors that are totally resected or near-totally resected (≤1.5 cm2 of residual disease) and who have no metastatic disease.[77] - High risk: Children older than 3 years with metastatic disease and/or subtotal resection (>1.5 cm of residual disease).[77]
-Metastatic disease includes neuroradiographic evidence of disseminated disease, positive cytology in lumbar or ventricular CSF obtained more than 14 days after surgery, or extraneural disease.[77]
+- Average risk: Children older than 3 years with tumors that are totally resected or near-totally resected (≤1.5 cm of residual disease) and who have no metastatic disease.[78] - High risk: Children older than 3 years with metastatic disease and/or subtotal resection (>1.5 cm of residual disease).[78]
+Metastatic disease includes neuroradiographic evidence of disseminated disease, positive cytology in lumbar or ventricular CSF obtained more than 14 days after surgery, or extraneural disease.[78]
 Children with tumors showing diffuse anaplasia and who otherwise would be considered average risk are assigned to the high-risk group.[26,38]

-For younger children (younger than 3 years in some studies and younger than 4 or 5 years in others), similar separation into average-risk (no dissemination and $\leq 1.5$ cm of residual disease) or high-risk (disseminated disease and/or >1.5 cm of residual disease) groups has been used.
-Histological findings of desmoplasia have also been used to connote a more favorable risk subgrouping, especially for the MBEN subgroup.[80,81]
+For younger children (younger than 3 years in some studies and younger than 4 or 5 years in others), similar separation into average-risk (no dissemination and $\leq 1.5 \text{ cm}^2$ of residual disease) or high-risk (disseminated disease and/or >1.5 cm of residual disease) groups has been used.
+Histological findings of desmoplasia have also been used to connote a more favorable risk subgrouping, especially for the MBEN subgroup.[81,82]

-Assigning a risk group on the basis of the extent of resection and disease at diagnosis may not predict treatment outcome.
-Molecular genetics and histological factors may be more informative, although they must be evaluated in the context of patient age, the extent of disease at the time of diagnosis, and treatment received.[43,71,82] The risk characterizations of molecular subdivisions are changing and are becoming integrated into risk stratification schema to assign treatment in North American prospective studies (e.g., NCT01878617 and NCT02724579).[73]
+Assigning a risk group based on the extent of resection and disease at diagnosis may not predict treatment outcome.
+Molecular genetics and histological factors may be more informative, although they must be evaluated in the context of patient age, the extent of disease at the time of diagnosis, and treatment received.
+[43,72,83] The risk characterizations of molecular subdivisions are changing and are becoming integrated into risk stratification schema to assign treatment in North American prospective studies (e.g., NCT01878617 and NCT02724579).[74]